Sum Of Zeros Of A Polynomial

 3. Use Synthetic Division: Synthetic division is a quick and efficient way to divide a polynomial by a linear factor (x - c), where c is a constant.
 This technique is particularly useful when you know one of the roots of the polynomial and want to find the remaining roots.

 When you perform synthetic division, you obtain a quotient polynomial and a remainder.
-If the remainder is zero, it means that (x - c) is a factor of the original polynomial, and the quotient polynomial represents the remaining factors.
+But if the remainder is zero, it means that (x - c) is a factor of the original polynomial, and the quotient polynomial represents the remaining factors.
 By repeatedly applying synthetic division, you can break down a high-degree polynomial into simpler factors and find all of its roots.

 4. Consider Complex Roots: Remember that polynomials can have complex roots, even if all the coefficients are real.
 Complex roots always occur in conjugate pairs, meaning that if a + bi is a root, then a - bi is also a root.